 There are different degrees of periodontitis.
 After the assessment, dogs and cats’ teeth can be scored on a scale of 0 to 5 (also called the dental score or DS).
 Perfectly clean(ed) teeth serve as the basis for DS and will receive a score of 0).
 As periodontitis progresses and gets more severe, the dental scoring will move towards a 5.

 Pet tooth brushing

-Tooth brushing is a physical thing, meaning there is no right or wrong way as long as you supply some degree of resistance to the teeth in order to remove the disease causing plaque.
-Read more about Brushing your pet’s teeth.
+Tooth brushing is a physical thing, meaning there is no right or wrong way as long as you supply some degree of resistance to the teeth in order to remove the disease-causing plaque.

 Other dental health options

 What else can be done to promote dental health and slow down the progression of periodontal disease?

 - Foods such as Hills T/D (Veterinary Prescription Diet)